techiescamp/devops-tools/README.md

 * **[Asana](https://asana.com/)** (Free/Paid): A web and mobile application designed to help teams organize, track, and manage their work.
 * **[Backlog.com](https://backlog.com/)** (Free/Paid): A project management and collaboration tool for teams that want higher productivity.
 * **[Monday.com](https://monday.com/)** (Paid): A work operating system that powers teams to run projects and workflows with confidence.
+* **[ClickUp](https://clickup.com/)** (Free/Paid): A cloud-based productivity and project management platform that supports document management.
+It helps teams collaborate, organize tasks, and streamline workflows, making it easy to store, organize, and collaborate on various documents and files.

 ## IDE Tools